Tasm-Devil/BLE2WebSocket/README.md

-# BLE2WebService
+# BLE2WebSocket
-A browser-based WebBluetooth to WebService relay/getawey for devices supporting [*Nordic UART Service*](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/include/bluetooth/services/nus.html), Circuitpython in particular
+A browser-based WebBluetooth to WebSocket relay/getawey for devices supporting [*Nordic UART Service*](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/include/bluetooth/services/nus.html), Circuitpython in particular

 This [Application is running here](https://tasm-devil.github.io/BLE2WebService/).
 Try it out!

 It was designed primarily for use with [Circuitpython](https://learn.adafruit.com/welcome-to-circuitpython/what-is-circuitpython).
 Use [this repository](https://github.com/adafruit/Adafruit_CircuitPython_MiniMQTT) as a Starting Point.

-Secure WebService is necessary if you run this on a https server like github.io
+Secure WebSocket is necessary if you run this on a https server like github.io

 ## Enable web-bluetooth in google chrome